Commentary On Opaleye Management Positions, Part I

 Bonus: Tonix Pharmaceuticals (TNXP)

-In mid April Opaleye reported a 5.5% stake in this very small biotech firm.
-In December the company presented new results from a sub-group analysis of a phase 2 trial evaluating TNX-102 SL in military-related PTSD, suggesting that patients treated with the drug candidate showed improvement on total CAPS-5 severity, certain elements in CAPS-5 cluster scores (ie. reckless and self-destructive behavior), and functional improvement as assessed by the Sheehan Disability Scale total score.
+In mid-April, Opaleye reported a 5.5% stake in this very small biotech firm.
+In December, the company presented new results from a sub-group analysis of a phase 2 trial evaluating TNX-102 SL in military-related PTSD, suggesting that patients treated with the drug candidate showed improvement on total CAPS-5 severity, certain elements in CAPS-5 cluster scores (i.e. reckless and self-destructive behavior), and functional improvement as assessed by the Sheehan Disability Scale total score.
 This led to the drug receiving the coveted Breakthrough Therapy designation.

 Management has commented they believe topline results from the ongoing phase 3 HONOTR trial utilizing TNX-102 SL for military-related posttraumatic stress disorder will be reported in the fourth quarter of this year.
 After executing a 1 for 10 reverse stock split, the company raised cash in a secondary at the end of March and announced in early April the results of a meeting held with the FDA to which they were invited in order to accelerate development of the asset.
 The FDA's continued support of the phase 3 HONOTR trial bodes well, as they have confirmed a single study NDA approval could be possible.
 Additionally, the FDA agreed studies assessing abuse potential of TNX-102 SL would not be necessary.